Codeinwp/optimole-wp/readme.txt

 Optimole provides free access to an AWS CloudFront CDN with edge locations in more than 450+ cities around the globe.

 >**Use Case:** Meet Alex, an online store owner reaching customers globally.
 With Optimole's CDN, his product images are effortlessly spread across AWS CloudFront's 450+ global edge locations.
 This means shoppers from Tokyo to New York enjoy super-fast page loads, ensuring a seamless shopping experience and boosting Alex's business success.

+### Custom Lazy Load Placeholder Color

+Optimole enhances your lazy-loading experience by allowing for customizable placeholder colors.
+Now your placeholders can be as unique as your website.

+### More File Types

+No longer confined to just images — Optimole Dashboard now supports uploads for a variety of file types like documents, videos, text, and audio, widening your media capabilities.

 ### What About Security?